Circular reporting: Other examples

 In early 2012, a TV Tropes user named Tunafish claimed that a bug existed in Civilization that caused Gandhi to be much more aggressive.
 Tunafish did not provide any proof.
 The repetition of this false information led to the "Nuclear Gandhi" internet meme.

 In 2018, Shehroze Chaudhry was identified as an active member of the Islamic State who participated in the killing of several individuals, through reporting involving a New York Times podcast, among others.
 The podcast and other outlets referenced blog posts authored by Chaudhry starting in 2016.
 The podcast was taken by government officials and others as evidence of the crime; however, the original posts were unverified and later renounced by the author.

 On Wikipedia

-Wikipedia is sometimes criticized for being used as a source of circular reporting, particularly a variant where an unsourced claim in a Wikipedia article is repeated by a reliable source, often without citing the article; which is then added as a source to the claim on Wikipedia.
+Wikipedia is sometimes criticized for being used as a source of circular reporting, particularly a variant where an unsourced claim in a Wikipedia article is repeated by a reliable source.
+The source often does not cite the article, which is then updated to cite the source in support of that claim.